5 Types of Muscarinic Receptors | Their Effects, Functions, Agonists and Antagonists

 Muscarinic receptors are a part of the parasympathetic system.

-They are stimulated by the neurotransmitter acetylcholine, released at the nerve endings.
+They are stimulated by the neurotransmitter acetylcholine, which is released at nerve endings.

 Muscarinic Receptors types

-There are five types of muscarinic receptors, which can be divided based on their response mechanism and specific function.
+There are five types of muscarinic receptors, which can be divided into subtypes based on their response mechanisms and specific functions.

 Muscarinic Receptors